adusachev/scanplot/README.md

 Currently the algorithm supports only X-Y plots and `.png` input format.

-The target image is a scatter chart, which can have several markers of any shape and color.
+The target image is a scatter plot, which can have several markers of any shape and color.

 It is assumed that markers of the same type have approximately the same size in pixels.
 It is also assumed that plot axes on image are horizontally aligned.